Internet-Draft Mission Authority Server August 2026

 • Parent member.
 The Child Mission record carries the parent object constructed per that profile, including depth; with no token carrier, it surfaces through the record and the MAS's Mission Status responses.

 • Denial reasons.
-That profile's closed denial-reason set applies; the code rides in mission_denial_reason per Section 7.1.
-The parent_mismatch reason has no analog on this surface: with no parent_token to cross-check, a binding failure is refused per Section 7.1.
+That profile's closed denial-reason set applies; the code rides in mission_denial_reason per Section 8.1.
+The parent_mismatch reason has no analog on this surface: with no subject_token to resolve the parent against a cross-check, a binding failure is refused per Section 8.1.

 Mid-task, the agent behind the Q3 reconciliation Mission finds a $1,200 adjustment, outside its approved $500 cap.
 It submits an expansion: a Mission Intent for the broadened task whose body names the predecessor: